react4j/react4j/README.md

   React4j, particularly at it's inception.

 * This toolkit began as an experiment using [gwt-react](https://github.com/GWTReact/gwt-react) to build a React/GWT hybrid application.
-Before too long we merged in all the `gwt-react` projects in and started to co-evolve them into something that fit our needs better.
-Credit goes to Paul Stockley and other contributors to the `gwt-react` projects who we based most of our work on.
+Before too long we merged and forked the `gwt-react` projects and began to evolve this into a product that fit our needs better.
+Credit goes to Paul Stockley and other contributors to the `gwt-react` projects who we based most of our initial work on.
 Several files within the code-base remain as direct copies from the original `gwt-react` project.

 * It should go without saying that this toolkit owes it existence to the wonderful [ReactJS](https://reactjs.org/) project.